tangentyh/notes-of-tan/docs/backend/SpringNotes.md

      - `String[] value`, `String[] basePackages` — defaults to declaring package, sub-packages also scanned
      - filters — defaults to include `@Component`
      - more
+   - ensure singleton scope if scope is singleton — `@Configuration` classes are subclassed at startup-time with CGLIB.
+In the subclass, the child method checks the container first for any cached (scoped) beans before it calls the parent method and creates a new instance

 1. `@org.springframework.stereotype.Component` — annotated classes are considered as candidates for auto-detection when using annotation-based configuration and classpath scanning
    ```java